What are the organs most affected by COVID‐19?

 Meanwhile, COVID-19 itself can lead to neurological and mental complications, such as delirium, agitation, and stroke.
 People with pre-existing mental, neurological or substance use disorders are also more vulnerable to SARS-CoV-2 infection ̶ they may stand a higher risk of severe outcomes and even death.

-See also What are the political causes for migration?
+See also What are the final stages of Hep C?

 How long should I exercise for during quarantine?